 Liberal Democrats are committed to working together with others, in local politics as well as nationally, in order to improve services, and to promote our beliefs and values.
-As the Chair of Trafford Liberal Democrats, I have been proud with what we have achieved for local people through the Agreement that Councillor Ray Bowker and Councillor Jane Brophy reached with Labour back in May last year.
 Having Liberal Democrats in local government has allowed us to improve the lives of residents across Trafford.

 Through working with other parties, we have:

-If we can achieve so much, with just two Councillors, just think how much we could achieve with more!
+If we can achieve so much with just a few Councillors, think how much we could achieve with more!
 The reason is that the Liberal Democrats promote policies which are:

 Despite the hard work and dedication of health and social care workers, patients and service users across Trafford demand better: NHS and social care cannot recruit enough staff; GP appointments are rarely when you need them, and often not with a GP you know; real joint working is a piped ream; hospital services move further away; and community care for the elderly is stretched to breaking point.
 Services should be patient-centred; but they are not.
 We understand the day-to-day experiences that people have of health and social care services.We will fight for them to be: